 The Finance Committee is an administrative committee which consists of the treasurer and a minimum of four other members drawn from the Executive Board.
 Committee members are appointed to two-year, staggered terms.
 The president and the executive director serve as ex officio members.

 The Finance Committee reviews all fiscal policies and procedures, responding to direction from the Executive Board.
 The Finance Committee serves as the consulting body for the treasurer, the Executive Board, and the executive director in such areas as association investments, the budget, and other financial concerns of the association.

 The executive director shall administer the activities and business affairs of the association under the direction of the Executive Board and Executive Committee.
 (Bylaws: Article VIII, Section 2)

-The Executive Office under the direction of the executive director shall have custody of the ledgers, account books, check books, deposit records, vouchers, pass books, and other documents pertinent to the association's fiscal matters.
+The ILA office under the direction of the executive director shall have custody of the ledgers, account books, check books, deposit records, vouchers, pass books, and other documents pertinent to the association's fiscal matters.
 Such records shall be regularly updated and available to any member of the association upon reasonable notice and during office hours.

 The executive director shall administer all cash receipts and disbursements in accordance with policies established by the Executive Board.